 Some people use term UXD or UED — user experience design instead of UX.
 You may also meet XD — experience design.
 Actually, all these abbreviated forms mean the same.

 The main UI tasks are to make the interface visually attractive, user-friendly and pleasant to use.
-The user interface is something of the kind of mediator between a user and device and is responsible for interactivity too.
+User interface is something of the kind of mediator between a user and device and is responsible for interactivity too.

 As you see UX is more about science while UI is more about art.